cloudforet-io/plugin-azure-inven-collector/README.md

 If cloud_service_types is added to the list elements in options, only the specified cloud service type is collected.
 By default, if cloud_service_types is not specified in options, all services are collected.

+The cloud_service_types items that can be specified are as follows.

 <pre>
 <code>
 {